 Talking about configuration, we normally begin by configuring the basic settings on our Cisco devices.
 Even as a network engineer, it is always a best practice to setup the networking devices with some simple configuration, which includes naming i.e. giving some recognizable names to our devices and then setting up the passwords to prevent any unauthorized access.

 In this lab, we will configure the hostname of a router.
 Also, we will set up the ‘Privileged Mode’ Password and ‘Secret’.

-Once a password is configured, users will be prompted to type in that password whenever they enter the Privileged Exec Mode.
-And if both the ‘Enable Password’ and ‘Secret’ are configured, then the users will have to access the Privileged Mode with ‘Enable Secret’ as enable secret is considered a superior password.
+Once a password is set-up, users will be prompted to type-in that password whenever they enter the Privileged Exec Mode.
+And if both the ‘Enable Password’ and ‘Secret’ are configured, then the users will have to access the Privileged Mode with ‘Enable Secret’ as enable secret is considered superior password.

 Check the configuration below:

 - Set auxiliary line password to ciscolab